-It is considered that the change of use, and associated removal of the planning condition, would support the operation of an existing town centre use and therefore support the social and economic function of Saltcoats town centre.
+It is considered that allowing the retention of the use would support the operation of an existing town centre use and therefore support the social and economic function of Saltcoats town centre.
 The development is relatively small in scale being contained within an existing yard to the rear of the existing public house.
 As such it is considered the proposal accords with Strategic Policy 1 and Policy 3 of the LDP.